Think that, to buff your cybersecurity, you can get away with a simple VA scan?

-A VA scan, also known as a vulnerability scan, compliancy audit or a security assessment, is automated software that is designed to assess computer systems, networks and applications for weaknesses that make them vulnerable to cyber-attacks.
+A VA scan (also known as a "vulnerability scan", a "compliance audit", or a "security assessment") is an automated software that is designed to assess computer systems, networks and applications for weaknesses that make them vulnerable to cyber-attacks.
 The objective of using a VA scan is to identify vulnerabilities and weak configurations that an attacker may exploit.

-While security audits like VA scans are an important part of maintaining your organization’s security, they are not enough because they:
+While security audits like VA scans are an important part of maintaining your organization’s security, they are not in-depth enough on their own.

 Only check for known vulnerabilities in known software